tngo0508/tngo0508.github.io/_posts/2026-05-05-leetcode-median-of-two-sorted-arrays-csharp.md

 ### 5. The Optimal Approach: Binary Search on Partitions

-To achieve $O(\log(\min(N, M)))$, we don't need to merge the arrays.
+To achieve `O(log(min(N, M)))`, we don't need to merge the arrays.
 Instead, we can use binary search to find the correct "cut" or partition point in the smaller array such that all elements to the left of the partition are smaller than or equal to all elements to the right.

 1.  **Ensure `nums1` is the smaller array**: This minimizes the binary search range.
 2.  **Partitioning**: We want to partition `nums1` at index `i` and `nums2` at index `j` such that `i + j` is exactly half of the total elements.